GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/09.Harvest-Home/docs.md

 ---
+title: |
-title: 629.
-Harvest Home
+    629. Harvest Home - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 629.
+Harvest Home.
+We plough the fields and scatter The good seed on the land, But it is fed and watered By God's almighty hand; He sends the snow in winter, The warmth to swell the grain, The breezes, and the sunshine, And soft, refreshing rain.
+Chorus: All good gifts around us, Are sent from heav'n above, Then thank the Lord, O thank the Lord, For all His wondrous love.
+    keywords:  |
-    keywords: Christ in Song, Harvest Home, We plough the fields and scatter, All good gifts around us
+        Christ in Song, adventhymnals, advent hymnals, Harvest Home, We plough the fields and scatter.
+All good gifts around us,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 629. HARVEST HOME
+####  Christ in Song,

 ```txt
 1.